 full-time position in Neurology; 37.5 hours per week; Monday - Friday

-Manage a variety of financial analysis, reporting and processing activities for NTAP and develop and implement business and strategies across all of NTAP's activities.
+manage a variety of financial analysis, reporting and processing activities for NTAP and develop and implement business and strategies across all of NTAP's activities.
 Some of these activities are very complicated and thus require strong analytical and financial skills.
-Perform calculations and analysis in support of the departmental financial initiatives and goals.
-Oversee the development and monitoring of budgets.
-Provide management of financial transactions and administrative processes involving clinical and affiliated funds, endowments, government and private grants, gifts and general funds accounts.
-Responsible for producing monthly financial reports and providing sophisticated financial analyses to Neurology leadership.
-These reports will include and are not limited to Clinical and Administrative Profit & Loss statements, JAA reports, GF reports, All Funds reports, Divisional reports and all other reports created/assigned.
-An analysis of monthly departmental expenses will be completed including detailed schedules of income and income and expense variances to budget.
-Budget forecasting of annual revenue and expense and trends analysis will be completed.
-Produce multi-year forecasts for budgeting and strategic planning and assist in preparation of Fiscal Year budget.
-Provide leadership to finance staff in analyzing, defining and improving business processes in the office and solve complicated financial issues.
-Define and measure goals for finance operation and be able to define and monitor financial controls that ensure quality processing within the finance function.
-Develop a strong understanding of culture vision and goals of the Department of Neurology and deploy advanced capabilities to improve finance operations is expected of this position.
-Report to Assistant Administrator.
+Perform calculations and analysis in support of NTAP financial initiatives in support of its research and programmatic goals.
+Oversee development and monitoring of budgets and provide management of financial transactions and administrative processes involving a variety of funds, endowments, government and private grants, and gifts.
+Responsible for producing monthly financial reports and providing sophisticated financial analyses to NTAP leadership.
+Produce multi-year forecasts for budgeting and strategic planning and assist in the preparation of the Fiscal Year budget and provide leadership in analyzing, defining and improving business processes within NTAP and solve complicated financial issues.
+Define and measure goals for the finance operation and be able to define and monitor financial controls that ensure quality processing within the finance function.

 Perform other duties as required.

-Bachelor's degree in finance, accounting, or other related field required.
-Five years related financial/accounting and financial management experience, e.g., planning, directing, monitoring, organizing, and controlling monetary resources for large programs and complex budgets.
+Bachelor's degree in finance, accounting, or other related field.
+Five years related financial/accounting and financial management experience, e.g., planning, directing, monitoring, organizing, and controlling the monetary resources of a department, center, or unit.
 Master's in a related field may substitute for experience.
 Additional experience may substitute for education.

 **JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.**